hyunholee26/fastpages/_posts/2022-09-14-A-quick-look-at-PRML.md

 $$p(w \mid \alpha) = N(w \mid 0, \alpha^{-1}I) = (\frac{\alpha}{2\pi})^{(M+1)/2}exp(-\frac{\alpha}{2}w^Tw)$$

-- where $alpha$ is the precision of the distribution(분산을 의미함), and $M+1$ is the total number of elements in the vector $w$ for an $M$th order polynomial.
+- where $alpha$ is the precision of the distribution(분산을 의미함), and $M+1$ is the total number of elements in the vector $w$ for an $M$ th order polynomial.
 Variables such as $\alpha$, which control the distribution of model parameters, are called hyperparameters.
 - Using Bayes’ theorem, the posterior distribution for w is proportional to the product of the prior distribution and the likelihood function

 $$p(w \mid x, t, \alpha, \beta) \propto p(t \mid x, w, \beta)p(w \mid \alpha)$$